 Attribute Driven Design in Software Architecture

-The process defines a set of design inputs followed by a set of steps which facilitates an iterative approach to software design.
+After the Design Inputs have been captured, the process defines an iterative set of steps called a Design Iteration.
 The duration of each Design Iteration will vary depending on the project.
-Where appropriate, the Design Iterations can follow an agile sprint cycle, where an architect (or senior engineer) works on the next phase of the design in the sprint ahead of the development team.
+Where appropriate, the Design Iterations can follow an agile sprint cycle, where a software architect (or senior engineer) works on the next phase of the design in the sprint ahead of the development team.
 In some cases, Design Iterations will span longer periods of time, especially if the architect is working across multiple design projects simultaneously while waiting for clarity on functional requirements.

 I have no affiliation with the SEI and therefore no authority to declare a new version of the process however I have made some changes to ADD 3.0 to more closely reflect the way I use the process: